r-jasinski/frontend-tdd-test/README.md

 ## Goals

-Demonstrate your skills of TDD and refactoring the following ways, in what you feel is the _most_ important order, via the following:
+Demonstrate your skills of TDD and refactoring by completing the following items in what you feel is the _most_ important order:

 - Spot any code smells and find ways to refactor
 - Based off the requirements, get method `getUserRating` under test